SebastianReimer/German_SQUADv2.0/README.md

 1. (Optional) Split Squad-Dataset into smaller chunks In case you need to smaller chunks (especially of the SQUADv2-Train dataset) you can apply this script `split_squad.py`
-2. Run `translate_t5_squad.py` in order to translate dataset into German You may run this script on a Juypter Notebook (e.g. Colab) in order to use GPU-Support.
+2. Run `translate_t5_squad.py` in order to translate dataset into German
+- You may run this script on a Juypter Notebook (e.g. Colab) in order to use GPU-Support.
 All answers, plausible answers and contexts will be translated into German
+- Alternatively, translate data with a transformer of your choice.
 3. Adjust start of answers in translated texts
 Once all the texts, anwers and contexts were translated you need to adjust the start of the answers to the (translated) German context.
 Additionally, delete answers that cannot be found in context.
 Furthermore, delete answers that contain only "" as String.
 For this run `adjust_answers_start.py`.
 4. (Optional) Merge datasets into one (training)-file